top of page

 CONTINENT: North America

-Platytholus is a pachycephalosaurid dinosaur from the Late Cretaceous of the United States, known from a partial skull.
-It was about two meters long, and had a thick dome on the top of its head like other pachycephalosaurs.
-In the case of Platytholus, the skull roof was relatively low and broad, and had unique imbricated roof tile-like ornamentation.
-This characteristic pachycephalosaurian dome was presumably for intra-species combat, though this theory is still under some debate.
+Platytholus is a pachycephalosaurid dinosaur known from a partial skull.
+It was about 2 m in length, and had a thick dome on the top of its head, which was most likely used for intra-species combat.
+This skull roof was relatively low and broad compared to other pachycephalosaurs, and had unique imbricated roof tile-like ornamentation.

-The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
-The end of the Cretaceous is defined by the abrupt Cretaceous–Paleogene boundary (K–Pg boundary), a geologic signature associated with the mass extinction that lies between the Mesozoic and Cenozoic Eras.
+The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene (K–Pg) extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
+This event, likely triggered by an asteroid impact, is marked by the abrupt K–Pg boundary, a distinct geologic layer separating the Mesozoic and Cenozoic Eras.
+In its aftermath, mammals and avian dinosaurs rapidly diversified, becoming the dominant land animals of the Cenozoic Era.

 Platytholus is a pachycephalosaur.
 Pachycephalosauria, meaning "thick headed lizards" is a group of ornithischian dinosaurs.
 Along with the ceratopsians, they make up the clade Marginocephalia.
 They almost all lived during the Late Cretaceous Period, and are exclusive to the Northern Hemisphere.
 Pachycephalosaurians are bipedal, herbivorous animals with thick skulls.
 These bony skulls can be domed, flat, or wedge-shaped depending on the species, and were often surrounded by nodes and spikes.
 There is some debate why pachycephalosaurians had such heavily armored heads, but one leading hypothesis is that they were used in intra-species combat, similar to modern-day goats.